Charles Burke Elbrick

-Charles Burke Elbrick (March 25, 1908 – April 12, 1983) was a United States diplomat and career foreign service officer.
+Charles Burke Elbrick (March 25, 1908 – April 12, 1983) was an American diplomat and career foreign service officer.
 During his career, he served three ambassadorships: in Portugal, Yugoslavia and Brazil, in addition to numerous minor postings.

 Elbrick spoke Portuguese, Spanish, French and German, and was regarded as an expert on Iberia and Eastern Europe after World War II.

 Early life and education

 Elbrick was born in Louisville, Kentucky, the son of Charles Elbrick and his Irish wife Lillian Burke, and raised as a Roman Catholic.
-Transferring after a freshman year at the University of Notre Dame, he graduated with a Bachelor of Arts degree from Williams College in 1929, narrowly missing selection for a Rhodes Scholarship.
-He had aimed to begin a career in publishing in New York, but the Wall Street Crash of 1929 persuaded him to work instead for the US Government.
+Transferring after a first year at the University of Notre Dame, he graduated with a Bachelor of Arts degree from Williams College in 1929, narrowly missing selection for a Rhodes Scholarship.
+He had aimed to begin a career in publishing in New York, but the Wall Street crash of 1929 persuaded him to work instead for the US Government.
 He therefore studied languages to prepare for a career with the United States Department of State.